dikshant-honda/collision_predictor/README.md

 python3 setup.py install --user
 ```

+❗`src/prediction.py` contains the relevant code for future trajectory predictions

 #### Usage:
 > **Inputs: vehicle dynamics (position, velocity, orientation data) and lane information - received from the perception system**

-Position: 3D object position (x, y, z) - currently we are getting -> (x,y,0) from the perception system, please check this [perception module code](https://github.com/dikshant-honda/Multi-vehicle-tracking/blob/main/detection.py) to check how to send this information.
+Position: 3D object position (x, y, z) - currently we are getting -> (x,y,0)

 Velocity: 2D velocity data (v_x, v_y)

-Orientation data: direction of the vehicle (left, right, up, down) with respect to frame -> (moving left, moving right, away from the camera, towards the camera)
+Orientation: direction of the vehicle (left, right, up, down) with respect to frame -> (moving left, moving right, away from the camera, towards the camera)

 Lane information: lane center information ([x, y] - 2D list)

+> check this [perception module code](https://github.com/dikshant-honda/Multi-vehicle-tracking/blob/main/detection.py) to check how to send this information, using ROS Noetic to send the messages

 > **Outputs: Predicted future trajectory per time step of all the vehicles**